-Cooperatives have an option under section 1388(j)(1) to use losses from one or more allocation units to offset earnings of one or more other allocations, as the bylaws of the cooperative may allow, but only to the extent that the earnings and losses are from business done with or for patrons.
-If a cooperative exercises the section 1388(j)(1) option, it must provide the information specified in section 1388(j)(3) by written notice to its patrons.
+Cooperatives have an option under section 1388(j)(1) to use losses from one or more allocation units to offset earnings of one or more other allocations, as permitted by its bylaws, but only to the extent that the earnings and losses are from business done with or for patrons.
+If a cooperative exercises this option, it must provide the information specified in section 1388(j)(3) by written notice to its patrons.
 Special rules also apply if a cooperative has acquired the assets of another cooperative under a section 381(a) transaction.
 See section 1388(j) for more information.
 Cooperatives may net earnings and losses under section 1388(j) and still be eligible for tax-exempt treatment.
 See section 521(b)(6).